 Major construction problems, significant design and specification changes should be discussed with the Bridge Project Engineer regardless of who designed the structure.
-The Bridge Design Guidelines describe the Bridge Group's and the Bridge Project Engineer's role during construction.
+A memo is issued by the Bridge Group at the beginning of each project indicating which Bridge Project Engineer will provide technical assistance during construction.
+Sections 14 and 18 of the Bridge Design and Detailing Manual more fully describe the Bridge Group's and the Bridge Project Engineer's role during construction.